-Dashlane’s new authenticator app, Dashlane Authenticator, provides a simple way to enable multifactor authentication (MFA) for your accounts.
+Dashlane’s authenticator app, Dashlane Authenticator, provides a simple way to turn on multifactor authentication (MFA) for your accounts.

 What is MFA?

 Multifactor authentication (MFA) requires two or more factors or elements to validate a successful login.
-After you provide the factors, you're granted access to a website or application.
+After you provide the factors, you're granted access to a website or app.

 Three categories of factors or elements